danielbowden/danielbowden.github.io/travel/_posts/2015-05-15-belize-islandparadise.md

 After betting on a game in [Cuba](/travel/2015/04/27/cuba/) that involves cruelly spinning a guinea pig around, we continued our awkward animal betting games and joined in on the famous Chicken Drop at Wahoos Lounge.
 It basically involves betting on numbers from a 100 grid and waiting for the chicken to shit on your number.
 I was "fortunate" enough to be selected to prep the chicken and had to wave it around in the air and blow air up its bum before putting it in the ring.
 Neither of us were winners in the three rounds we entered but it was an experience.

 Lauren and I rented a golf cart, the most popular mode of transport, to explore the island.
-We took turns behind the wheel and drove right to the southern end as well as up north.
+We took turns behind the wheel and drove right to the southern end as well as venturing up north.
 It was mostly sand and dirt roads, bumps and potholes.
 Perfect for doing slides until I almost lost Lauren out the side of the cart.
 It was great having the freedom to explore on our own and we stopped many times along the way for some good photo opportunities and to have a swim off a wharf.

 {% include image.html img="images/travel/Belize-GolfCart.jpg" title="Exploring in our golf cart" %}